Providence Under-Ride Truck Accident Lawyer

 Can the trucking company be held liable?

 The trucking company is responsible for inspecting the safety aspects of the truck and ensuring that their drivers are fit to drive.
 If the company failed to replace damaged rear guards or worked their drivers beyond the safe limit, they can be held liable for the resulting under-ride accident.

 The injuries sustained because of an under-ride accident are catastrophic and life-changing.
 To ensure that you get fair compensation, please contact us so we can set up a free initial consultation to review the under-ride accident you or a loved one was forced to suffer.
 We have a unique team of passionate, experienced, and knowledgeable personal injury attorneys in Providence and beyond.
 We have used these attributes to secure hundreds of millions of dollars for the injuries that our clients have suffered.
 There will be no legal fees for your personal injury unless we are successful with your case.
 We care about our clients, and we will work tirelessly to ensure that you receive the compensation you deserve if you have suffered through an under-ride accident.
-Contact the Law Offices of Ronald J. Resmini, LTD. at (401) 751-8855 today so that we can fight for you.
+Contact the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. at (401) 751-8855 today so that we can fight for you.